SIFU: Side-view Conditioned Implicit Function for Real-world Usable Clothed Human Reconstruction: Method

 Here, $\boldsymbol{\beta}$ controls body size, while $\boldsymbol{\theta}$ affects joint positions and orientations.
 The SMPL-X model~\cite{SMPL-X:2019} builds upon SMPL, adding features for hands and face, enhancing facial expressions, finger movements, and detailed body poses.

-\textbf{Diffusion Models.} Diffusion processes, notably represented by Diffusion Probabilistic Models (DPM) \cite{sohl2015deepdiffu,ho2020denoisingdiffu,dhariwal2021diffusion,croitoru2023diffusion,nichol2021improveddiffu}, are pivotal in image generation.
+\textbf{Diffusion Models.} Diffusion processes, notably represented by Diffusion Probabilistic Models (DPM) \cite{sohl2015deepdiffu,ho2020denoisingdiffu,dhariwal2021diffusion,croitoru2023diffusion,nichol2021improveddiffu}, are pivotal in image generation and have shown capabilities in human/avatar generation~\cite{huang2023avatarfusion,xu2023seeavatar}.
 These models aim to approximate a data distribution \(q\) through a progressive denoising process.
 Starting with a Gaussian i.i.d noisy image \(\boldsymbol{x}_T\sim \mathcal{N}(0,I)\), the model denoises it until a clean image \(\boldsymbol{x}_0\) from the target distribution \(q\) is obtained.
 DPMs can also learn a conditional distribution with additional guiding signals like text conditioning.